 Nintendo expects sales this year of 1,100 billion yen, operating income of 175 billion yen and net income o 110 billion yen.
 These use an exchange forecast of 83 yen to the dollar.

 The company expects to sell 11 million DS systems, 16 million 3DS systems and 13 million Wii systems over the fiscal year.
 It expects 67 million pieces of DS software, 62 million pieces of 3DS software, and 120 million pieces of Wii software.
 These forecasts do not include Wii's successor.

-You can see more from Nintendo's earnings at its investor relations page.
+You can see Nintendo's earnings report for yourself at Nintendo's investor relations page.